 The smaller man looks out the window pondering the thought, "I've been with my girl Jackie since I was 13."

 "Really," the other man says, "Tha's so great!
 Aw man, tha's real cool man.
 She's ya baby girl!"
 The two men exchange congratulatory handshakes.
 Their hands linger in place as he repeats himself, "Tha's so great.
 Aw tha' just the nicest."
+They both laugh loudly to themselves, they seem to have attracted an audience.

 W. Wyoming Ave Zone 2 Boundary